vsui/hypergraph-k-cut/README.md

 You will need cmake, boost, and a c++17 compiler.

+If you don't have boost, you can install it by running `./install-deps.sh`.

 ```
 mkdir build
 cd build
 cmake ..
 make
 ```

+## Installing

+You can install all the binaries with `make install`.

 ## Testing